xiaoj1e/todomvc/README.md

 used this app can intuitively understand how to use it.
 For starters, the input field shouldn't say "What Needs To Be Done" when empty in search mode.

-### Step 3: Add Keyboard Shortcuts
+### Objective 3: Add Keyboard Shortcuts

 Add the following keyboard shortcuts into the implementation:

 1. Users can press `/` to open search mode and begin searching.
 2. Users can press `n` to open input mode and begin writing a new todo.
-3. Users can press the up arrow, or down arrow key to select and step through the currently visible todos in the todolist.
+3. Users can press the up arrow, or down arrow key to select and objective through the currently visible todos in the todolist.
 Inside a selected todo:

 - Users can press space to toggle if the todo is completed or active